linrongbin16/fzfx.nvim/README.md

     fzf_marker = "✓",
   },

-  -- default popup window options for all commands groups.
+  -- popup window options for all commands.
-  -- each commands group also has a 'win_opts' field that can overwrite below defaults. popup = {
+  -- each commands group also has a 'win_opts' field that can overwrite this. popup = {
     -- float window options pass to 'vim.api.nvim_open_win()' API. win_opts = {
+      -- by default popup window is in the centor of editor.
+      -- you can also place it relative to
+      -- 1. editor: whole vim.
+      -- 2. win: current window.
+      -- 3. cursor: cursor in current window. relative = 'editor',

       -- height/width.
       --
       -- 1. if 0 <= h/w <= 1, evaluate proportionally according to editor's lines and columns,
-      --    e.g. popup height = h * lines, width = w * columns.
+      --    or window's height and width, e.g. popup height = h * lines, width = w * columns.
       --
       -- 2. if h/w > 1, evaluate as absolute height and width,
-      --    directly pass to vim.api.nvim_open_win.
+      --    directly pass to `vim.api.nvim_open_win` api.
       --
       height = 0.85,
       width = 0.85,

-      -- popup window anchor point, by default popup window is in the center of editor.
-      -- e.g. the option `relative="editor"`.
-      -- for now the `relative` options supports:
-      --  - editor
-      --  - win
-      --  - cursor
-      --
       -- when relative is 'editor' or 'win', the anchor is the center position, -- not default 'NW' (north west).
       -- because 'NW' is a little bit complicated for users to calculate the position,